Mobile-Broadband-Reviews.com

 *Could've made an original video but why invent the wheel eh?
 Enjoy!*

-There's a 4th kind of 'card' that's not quite a card.
-Enter the MiFi.
+There’s a 4th kind of ‘card’ that’s not quite a card.
+Enter the mobile hotspots.

 Personal Hotspots are the Lamborghinis, Ferraris and Porsches of broadband devices.
 They're new, they're hot, they're slick and do a bunch of things you Honda Accord won't do.